We are proud to offer you fresh & delicious produce!

 Our first apples to ripen are the heirloom Transparent in mid-July, with our most popular, Honeycrisp in early August.
 We end the apple harvest with our Pink Ladies in November.

 We are able to continue to sell apples for several more months because some varieties are excellent keepers!
-Our personal favorite is the Fuji.
+Our personal favorite are the Fuji and Gold Rush.

 Home storage of apples: